Potential Medical Problems Associated with Down Syndrome

-Down Syndrome babies are prone to a number of potential medical difficulties.
+Babies with Down syndrome are prone to a number of potential medical difficulties and problems.

-- Heart defects: Around 40 percent of Down Syndrome babies are born with an abnormally developed heart.
+Around 40 percent of babies with Down syndrome are born with an abnormally developed heart.
 Most of these conditions are now surgically correctable.

-- Intestinal defects: Around 4 percent of these babies are born with a blockage in the upper intestine, called duodenal atresia.
+Around 4 percent of these babies are born with a blockage in the upper intestine.
+This medical problem is called duodenal atresia.
 This must be surgically corrected to allow food to pass.

-- Hypothyroidism: This occurs in around 10 percent of children with Down Syndrome.
-Because the chance of this condition increases with age and may not be apparent on examination, it is wise to check your baby’s thyroid function at least every two years.
+This medical problem occurs in around 10 percent of children with Down syndrome.
+This condition increases with age and may not be apparent on examination.
+Therefore, it’s wise to check your baby’s thyroid function at least every two years.

-- Vision problems: Many children with Down Syndrome develop a variety of eye problems, such as crossed eyes, nearsightedness, farsightedness, and cataracts.
+Many children with Down syndrome develop a variety of eye problems.
+For instance, Crossed eyes, nearsightedness, farsightedness, and cataracts are the most common.

-- Hearing problems: Around 50 percent of these children have varying degrees of hearing problems.
-Their increased susceptibility to middle ear infections contributes to this.
+Around 50 percent of these children have varying degrees of hearing problems.
+Their increased susceptibility to middle ear infections contributes to this medical problem.

-- Instability of the vertebrae’s: In 10-20 percent of these babies, the first two vertebrae, where the spinal column joins the neck, are unstable (called atlanto-occipital instability ).
+In 10-20 percent of these babies, the first two vertebrae, where the spinal column joins the neck, are unstable (called atlanto-occipital instability ).
 Babies with this condition are prone to spinal cord injuries from a jolt during contact sports.
-All Down Syndrome children should have X rays of the upper spine before entering school (between four and five years of age) and before being allowed to participate in contact sports.
+All children with Down syndrome should have X rays of the upper spine before entering school and before being allowed to participate in contact sports.